Skip to contents

 Numeric.
 Size of the initial screening cells in meters.
 This is used by method = "continuous" and method = "grid".
 Smaller values give a finer initial search but increase computation time. method = "observed" searches observed point locations and does not use this value as a search-grid resolution.
 Default is 100.

 Numeric.
-Approximate spacing in meters used for grid-based refinement.
+Spacing between candidate grid centres in the units of crs_metric; for the default metric CRS these units are meters.
 This is used by method = "grid" and by method = "continuous" only when the local subset is larger than max_refinement_points and the method falls back to grid refinement.
 It is not used by method = "observed".
-Smaller values evaluate more candidate centres and increase search precision.
+Smaller values evaluate more candidate centres and increase computation time.
 Default is 1.

 max_refinement_points